bin456789/reinstall/README.en.md

 ## Highlights

-- By default, the official installation program is used.
-When the memory requirements of the installation program are not met, the official cloud image (Cloud Image) will be used.
-- The script does not include third-party links or homemade packages; all resources are obtained in real-time from the source site.
+- Installing using official cloud images (Cloud Image) allows bypassing the [memory requirements](https://access.redhat.com/articles/rhel-limits#minimum-required-memory-3) of traditional network installations, resulting in faster installation speed.
+- Using official cloud images for installation ensures fast installation speed and can also avoid issues with netboot installation on machines with limited memory.
 - Compatible with 512M + 5G small servers and supports installing Alpine on 256M small servers.
+- Compatible with all network conditions, including dynamic/static IPv4/IPv6 and pure IPv4/IPv6.
 - Supports installing Windows using the official ISO.
 - Supports reinstalling Windows as Linux or Windows itself.
 - Supports BIOS, EFI, ARM.
 - The original system partition supports LVM, Btrfs.
 - Supports installing Alpine, Arch, openSUSE, Gentoo, and can also install these systems from them.
 - Progress of DD and cloud image installation can be viewed through SSH, browser, serial console, and web panel VNC.
+- The script does not include third-party links or homemade packages; all resources are obtained in real-time from the source site.
 - Includes many comments.

 ## Download (Current system is Linux)